amrabouelenin/ai_algorithms/README.md

-# Algorithms to solve poular AI proplems and others subjects
+# Algorithms to solve popular AI proplems and others.

 This section contains several Algorithms to solve different problems, and it contains my learning experience with AI using python.